Getting Started

 ontoenv init

-# Seed from multiple paths
+# Seed from multiple directories at once

 ontoenv init ./ontologies ./models